ktchow1/interprocess/README.txt

 * hence different apps in same host (with TCP-offload ON) cannot receive UDP multicast of each other, unless :
 - ensure sockets are created with loopback enabled ...
 AND
 - ensure all apps use the same TCP-offload stack

+Who assign the IPs?
+* public    IPs are assigned by ISP
+* private   IPs are assigned by router
+* multicast IPs (channels) are configured by developer / organization